MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/adopt-paas.md

 This section provides high-level recommendations to guide you through choosing the appropriate generative AI platform, orchestrator, search and retrieval mechanisms, data sources, application platform, and compute resources.

-The following diagram shows the basic components of a generative AI application that implements retrieval augmented generation.
+The following diagram shows the basic components of a generative AI application that implements Retrieval Augmented Generation (RAG).

 :::image type="content" source="./images/generative-ai-app.svg" alt-text="Diagram showing the basic components of a generative AI application." lightbox="./images/generative-ai-app.svg" border="false":::